 Survivor benefits are for a primary beneficiary, such as a spouse or child under 18 years old.
 Payments are two-thirds of the deceased’s gross average weekly wages before the fatal injury for a period of time set by the Arbitrator or negotiated with the insurance company.

-Do I have to sue my employer for Workers’ Compensation benefits?
+- Do I Have to Sue My Employer for Workers’ Compensation Benefits?

 Workers’ Compensation FAQs